PhilReedData/PhilReedData.github.io/dhll201703/wrapping.md

 I am building a new [subject guide](http://subjects.library.manchester.ac.uk/digitalhumanities) for using Library collections in Digital Humanities research.
 Only the page on Collections is ready to use yet.
 It lists some of the resources of particular interest.

+Please do not share this resource with students yet.

 ### Copyright and licence agreements
 _See the Library's [Copyright Guidance](http://subjects.library.manchester.ac.uk/copyright/) for information and support._